 - Prevention of penile cancer;

-- Reducing the risk of sexually transmitted diseases, such as HPV and HIV, for example, however the surgery does not exempt the need to use a condom in every intimate contact to be completely protected from STIs.
+- Decreased risk of sexually transmitted diseases, such as HPV and HIV, for example, although the surgery does not rule out the need to use a condom during any intimate contact so as to be completely protected from STDs.

-After the foreskin removal, the surgeon places stitches in the region to make recovery quicker and future infections can be avoided.
-Learn everything about phimosis and how the treatment is done.
+After foreskin removal, the surgeon places stitches in the region to make recovery quicker and future infections can be avoided.